Why does Donald Trump, the President-Elect of the United States of America, use feng shui? Donald Trump – Feng Shui Enthusiast.

 White House Redecorated Donald Trump Style?

-The president-elect is well know for lavish and opulent interiors.
-Mhairi Coyle, an interior designer, suggested that Donald Trump might go for a Versailles look which means gold, marble and chandeliers which means gold, marble and chandeliers – which are are all good feng shui interventions as long as they’re in harmony with the deco and style of the White House and feng shui principles.
+The president-elect is well known for lavish and opulent interiors.
+Mhairi Coyle, an interior designer, suggested that Donald Trump might go for a Versailles look which means gold, marble and chandeliers which means gold, marble and chandeliers – which are are all good feng shui interventions as long as they’re in harmony with the decor and style of the White House and feng shui principles.
 However, Mr Trump has mentioned in the past that he would tone down his interior decorations if elected and said that the White House was a special place (in 2015 for People magazine) – “You don’t want to do too much touching.” and he also said that he’ll be busy working, not decorating.

 What would I advise Donald Trump if he would have asked me for a feng shui advice?

-2) The bedroom: Mr Trump says that he sleeps little so I would make sure that his bedroom is totally optimised for a perfect sleep and rejuvenation.
-I would suggest minimising electro-magnetic pollution and stress.
-I would check the levels of negative ions in the bedroom and suggest an ioniser (research suggests that abundance of negative ions is beneficial for health and wellness).
+2) The bedroom: Mr Trump says that he sleeps little so I would make sure that his bedroom is totally optimised for perfect sleep and rejuvenation.
+I would suggest minimising electromagnetic pollution and stress.
+I would check the levels of negative ions in the bedroom and suggest an ioniser (research suggests that the abundance of negative ions is beneficial for health and wellness).
 I would check if the bed is in the power position.
 Donald Trump said, “Don’t sleep any more than you have to.
 I usually have about four hours per night.
 I’m in bed by 1am and up to read the newspaper at 5.
 That’s all I need, and it gives me an edge.
 I ask friends who sleep ten hours a night: ‘How can you compete with me?’

 Gold Oval Office

-The curtains have been changed to gold ones; the huge, circular rug from Obama’s presidency that featured quotes from leaders including, MLK Jr. and four former presidents has been replaced with the sunburst gold and yellow rug with garland edges designed by Laura Bush during her husband’s presidency, as it’s said Bush requested to have one that represents his spirit of optimism.
+The curtains have been changed to gold ones; the huge, circular rug from Obama’s presidency that featured quotes from leaders including, MLK Jr. and four former presidents have been replaced with the sunburst gold and yellow rug with garland edges designed by Laura Bush during her husband’s presidency, as it’s said Bush requested to have one that represents his spirit of optimism.
 The couches inside the oval office were also replaced, so they are now brocade and no longer grey suede.